MechanicalRock/mechanicalrock.github.io/_posts/2020-10-30-snowflake-dataOps.md

 5. [Seeds of Inception - Access all accounts](https://mechanicalrock.github.io/2018/07/31/inception-pipelines-pt5.html)
 6. [Seeds of Inception - Initiating the Seeding](https://mechanicalrock.github.io//2018/08/27/inception-pipelines-pt6)
 7. [Seeds of Inception - Global CloudTrail](https://mechanicalrock.github.io/2019/07/09/inception-pipelines-pt7.html)

+Please feel free to [get in touch with us](https://mechanicalrock.io/lets-get-started) if you need any help with implementing DataOps patterns and Snowflake Automatic Resource Vending in your organisation.